-Note that if no uncertainty data exists in the library then the code word NOERROR MUST be used before the code word COLLAPSE.
+Note that if no uncertainty data exists in the library (as for deuteron and proton libraries) then the code word NOERROR MUST be used before the code word COLLAPSE.

 '''

 COLLAPSE 211

 FISPACT

-Collapsing EAF_2005
+Collapsing EAF_2007

 ...

 '''

 The cross section library in 211 groups will be used with the neutron spectrum read from stream 20.